Hi all. I've seen a lot of users having the same problem as me. Each time Nokia didn't answer, or answer something to discard the real problem.

 2) It needs an old specific Bluetooth Stack, called Widcom.

-3) Only some Nokia Phones are concerned by this problem.
+3) Only a couple of Nokia Phones are concerned by this problem.

 So this special Nokia protocol is supported neither in actual Bluetooth stacks, neither in PC suite, neither in hardware Bluetooth USB keys.